briansimiyuj/doctor-appointment-app/README.md

       2. If there are no selected files, exit the component
       3. Map through the selectedFiles array and create a SelectedFileCard for each file and pass file and index as props
       4. SelectedFileCard component will display the file name, size, and a remove button
+      5. Attach an onClick event listener to the remove button that will call the `removeFile` function from the file select hook and pass the index of the file to be removed

   ### File Selection Hook